Adam Roberts

 September 25, 2017 By

-Commissioned by the Johnstone Fund for Contemporary Music, happy/angry music was composed between May and August of 2017 for Bearthoven, who premiered the work at the Short North Stage in Columbus, Ohio.
+Commissioned by the Johnstone Fund for Contemporary Music, Happy/Angry Music was composed between May and August 2017 for Bearthoven, who premiered the work at the Short North Stage in Columbus, Ohio.

 Happy/Angry Music’s first three minutes are like a rock song that implodes in on itself: the rhythmic, hiccuping repetitions of the opening are eventually pulled apart by cascading, descending figures into ever-elongating resonances and moments of rest.
 A contrasting middle section reveals a core of inward simplicity, as the the gregarious, rebellious music of the opening has evaporated to reveal music of childlike innocence, articulated by the piano, mbira and bass playing a diatonic, geometric heterophony.
 Quiet, resonant piano lays the ground over which the bass sings, moving through a kaleidoscope of harmonic colors.
 The music gradually works towards a roaring apotheosis, with the piano spiraling upwards as the bass moves through increasingly large, jagged leaps, and the tam-tam blooms into fortissimo white noise.
-A descent, and then rest.
+The music descends and rests via a subtle drone.
 The music reawakens and briefly dances into an exuberant ending.

 Oboe Quartet